MoserMichael/my-notes/dev-gotchas.md

 ----

-Half a year later I found the solution of how to keep the selection in visual mode too.
+Several months later I found the solution of how to keep the selection in visual mode too [source](https://vi.stackexchange.com/questions/8335/how-to-i-get-around-normal-exiting-visual-mode/8336).
 Maybe it would have been easier to buy an external keyboard, rather than to compensate for this problem with scripting...

 ```